covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 Tilburg University, and the Institute of Labor Economics (IZA).

-CoViD-19 and what it means for us personally, our loved ones, the economy, and society in general is on everyone’s mind.
+CoViD-19 and what it means for us personally, our loved ones, the economy, and society in general is on everyone's mind.
 To assess how CoViD-19 is impacting individuals, households, and communities, it is important to know what the population as a whole knows, believes, and how people behave in response to the current pandemic.
 In order to gain insights, we are running a panel data